Resumé Writing Tip Sheet

-- Employers are interested in your skills, regardless of how you utilized them.
-When writing bullet points, strive to include details about challenges you addressed, actions you took, and results.
+- Employers are interested in your skills, regardless of how you used or developed them.
+When writing bullet points, include details about challenges you addressed, actions you took, and results.
 Include numbers whenever possible.
 Some students use the APR structure (Action, Process, Results) to draft bullet points.

 - You do not need to focus only on paid experiences.
 Unpaid experiences, activities and volunteer positions can often provide you the opportunity to highlight as much, or more, experience than paid work.